 A musical story ride or carriage drive, this class invites Groups to use initiative, imagination and planning for a performance which tells a story – using basic riding/driving skills and school movements.
 This does not have to be a formal drill ride/drive and can include props and fancy dress to tell the story.

 As Showjumping continues to grow within RDA we are delighted that this discipline is now a major part of the National Championships.
-We will once again be holding RDA Levels 1, 2 and 3, separate classes will be held for Junior and Senior riders, with additional sub-classes for led and unled riders at Levels 1 and 2.
+We will be holding RDA Levels 2, 3 and 4, separate classes will be held for Junior and Senior riders, with additional sub-classes for led and unled riders in Level 2.

 Regional Qualifiers will once again be held, in order to qualify riders must achieve at least 60% in their class.
 The top two riders in each section achieving the qualifying percentage will go forward to the Championships.